flype44/VControl/DOCUMENTATION.md

 OUTPUT :
 * Returns DOS OK ($RC = 0) if successful.
 * Returns DOS WARN ($RC = 5) if failed.

-WARNING:

-The `Core Revision String` is only present in the official AmigaOS Flash Binary cores provided by the APOLLO-Team

 ```
 C:VControl CORE